ADDX Expands China Footprint With US$200-million Agreement Linked To China's Offshore Investment Scheme

 Launched in 2012, QDLP is one of a few official programmes for Chinese offshore investments, which include QDII [3] and Wealth Management Connect [4].
 The QDLP is notable because it allows offshore investments in a greater variety of assets – not just public market products, but also private market ones with a potentially higher risk-reward profile.
 Chinese individual investors in QDLP funds have to meet sophisticated investor requirements [5].

 ADDX was founded in 2017 as an integrated issuance, custody and exchange platform for digital securities.
-The financial technology company is backed by Hanwha Asset Management, Singapore Exchange, Temasek-owned Heliconia Capital and Japan government-backed investors JIC Venture Growth Investments (JIC-VGI) and the Development Bank of Japan (DBJ) [6].
+The financial technology company is backed by Japanese investors JIC Venture Growth Investments (JIC-VGI), the Development Bank of Japan (DBJ), Tokai Tokyo Financial Holdings, Mobile Internet Capital and Juroku Bank, as well as Singapore Exchange and Temasek-owned Heliconia Capital [6].

 |